nikolaospapagiannis/nebula-ai/E2E_DEPLOYMENT_REPORT.md

 $ cd apps/api && pnpm prisma db push

-Prisma schema loaded from prisma\schema.prisma Datasource "db": PostgreSQL database "fireflies_db" at "localhost:5432"
+Prisma schema loaded from prisma\schema.prisma Datasource "db": PostgreSQL database "nebula_db" at "localhost:5432"

 ✅ Your database is now in sync with your Prisma schema.
 Done in 2.04s